 Calisthenics is a smart, scientific approach to weight loss, strength gain and living a more active, fulfilling life.
-This is the fourth resource in our series on calisthenics, designed so you can workout in privacy of your home or on location when travelling and can’t attend your sessions with your Tiger Athletic personal trainer without the aid of equipment, a trainer or supplements and begin to understand that you too can get healthy using just your body, the physical environment and a little imagination.
+This is the fourth resource in our series on calisthenics, designed so you can work out in the privacy of your home or on location when travelling and can’t attend your sessions with your Tiger Athletic personal trainer without the aid of equipment, a trainer or supplements and begin to understand that you too can get healthy using just your body, the physical environment and a little imagination.

 The word calisthenics comes from the ancient Greek words kálos (κάλλος), which means “beauty”, and sthénos (σθένος), meaning “strength”.
 It is the art of using one’s body weight and qualities of inertia to develop one’s physique.
 A longstanding urban legend has claimed that the exercise was named after one of its earliest promotors, the Greek historian Callisthenes.